a-idk/alx-system_engineering-devops/0x00-shell_basics/README.md

 - '8-firstdelete' delete the entry betty
 - '9-firstdirdeletion' delete the directory my_first_directory
 - '10-back' write script that changes the working directory to the previous one.
+- '11-lists' displays all lists in . .. and /boot